 When it comes to header bidding, knowledge is power.
 The following sections highlight some of the key things to consider and take into account as you think about your approach to header bidding.

 The goal of header bidding is to increase competition for your ad inventory.
-The more demand sources you integrate into your auction, the higher the competition will be between each potential advertiser, ultimately driving incrementally higher CPMs for each ad impression.
+The more demand sources you integrate into your header bidding setup, the higher the competition will be between each potential advertiser, ultimately driving incrementally higher CPMs for each ad impression.

 Building out the infrastructure to integrate and manage a set of demand sources that comprehensive is typically cost-prohibitive as a single publisher.
 Publishers who manage their ad tech stack in-house typically integrate between 1-5 demand sources depending upon maturity.